5 Steps to becoming a CPA in Georgia

 If you meet the above qualifications, follow these steps to receive a Georgia CPA Certificate:

 b.
-Make sure you have the following documents completed, all of which are contained within the application packet:
+Make sure you have the following documents completed, either via hard copy or to be submitted online:

 - Certificate of Experience – complete the top portion then forward it to your supervisor(s) to complete and return to you in a sealed envelope.
 This must remain in a sealed envelope and be submitted with your application.